FICTURE7/CoCSharp/README.md

 # CoCSharp
-Clash of Clans proxy written in C# to log packets, log raw packets and monitor traffic between clients and servers.
+Clash of Clans library written in C# to log packets, log raw packets and monitor traffic between clients and servers.
 It was written based off of the [Clash of Clans Documentation Project](https://github.com/clanner/cocdp/).

 ### Implemented Packets
 All packets that CoCSharp currently can read and parse, if a packet is not supported it will be returned as an UnknownPacket which contains the encrypted and decrypted payload of the packet.